Rose Dugdale: Early life and education

+Timothy John Oswald Mosley and Simon James Mosley.

-Dugdale was born into a wealthy English family on 25 March 1941.
-Her millionaire father was an underwriter at Lloyd's of London who owned Yarty Farm, a 600 acre estate at Membury near Axminster in Devon.
-The family also owned a house in London near Chelsea Hospital, and Dugdale was educated at the nearby Miss Ironside's School for Girls in Kensington, west London.
+The Dugdales also owned a house in London, near Chelsea Hospital and Dugdale was educated at the nearby Miss Ironside's School for Girls in Kensington, west London.
 She was a popular pupil, with fellow pupil Virginia Ironside stating: "Everyone adored this generous, clever and dashing millionaire's daughter, who was life and laughter".
 After completing her early education Dugdale was sent abroad to attend a finishing school.
 Then, in 1958, she was presented as a debutante at the start of the social season.
 Her debutante ball was held in 1959, with Dugdale describing it as "one of those pornographic affairs which cost about what 60 old-age pensioners receive in six months".

 Later in 1959, Dugdale began reading philosophy, politics and economics at St Anne's College, University of Oxford.
 While studying there, she began what newspapers would later describe as a "lunge to the left", when she and Jenny Grove, a fellow student, gatecrashed the Oxford Union wearing wigs and men's clothing in protest at the Union's refusal to admit women undergraduates as members, encouraged from the gallery by another student, Sarah Caudwell.
 After completing her studies at Oxford, she travelled to the United States attending Mount Holyoke College in South Hadley, Massachusetts, where she obtained a master's degree in philosophy, submitting a thesis on Ludwig Wittgenstein.
 She also studied at the University of London, obtaining a PhD in economics.